Tom957/Att-LSTM/README.md

   * Add problem usage ```python test_add.py```
       - <b>Mian Options</b>
       - `batch_size`: Batch size.
 Default is 20.
       - `step_size`: The length of input, which is called T in my paper.
-The value check in {100,200,400,600}.
+The value is checked in {100,200,400,600}.
       - `input_size`: Dimension of input.
 Default is 2.
       - `output_size`: Dimension of output.
 Default is 1.
       - `unit_size`:  The number of hidden unit.
 Default is 100.
       - `learning_rate`: Learning rate.
 Default is 0.001.
       - `epoch_num`: Max number of epochs.
 Default is 600.
-      - `cell_name`: Three cell can be choiced, including rnn, lstm, arnn
+      - `cell_name`: Three cell can be choiced, including rnn, lstm, arnn.
+Default is arnn.
-      - `K`: Hyperparameter for the Att-LSTM, Default is 4.
+      - `K`: Hyperparameter for the Att-LSTM.
+Default is 4.
   * MNIST usage  ``` python test_mnist.py ```and pMNIST usage ```python test_pmnist.py```
       - <b>Mian Options</b>
       - `batch_size`: Batch Size.
 Default is 100.
       - `step_size`: The length of input.
-The value number of pixel.Default is 784.
+The value number of pixel.
+Default is 784.
       - `input_size`: Dimension of input.
 Default is 1.
       - `class_num`: Dimension of output.
 Default is 10.
       - `unit_size`:  The number of hidden unit.
 Default is 1000.
       - `learning_rate`: Learning Rate.
 Default is 0.001.
       - `clip_value`: Clip gradient and avoid gradient explosion.
 Default is 1.0.
       - `epoch_num`: Max number of epochs.
 Default is 600.
-      - `cell_name`: Two cell can be choiced, including lstm, arnn
+      - `cell_name`: Two cell can be choiced, including lstm, arnn.
+Default is arnn.
       - `K`: Hyperparameter for the Att-LSTM, Default is 8.
   * Question classification usage ``` python test_hierqc.py```
       - <b>Mian Options</b>